 Despite Glaucon's suggestion that further inquiry would be "ridiculous," it is not at all clear that Socrates has shown that the just life is better.
-Part of the reason is that Socrates has not explained in any real detail what happiness is.
+Part of the problem is that Socrates has not explained in any real detail what it is to be "happy" (εὐδαίμων).
 He thinks that "contemplation" (θεωρία) makes a substantial contribution.
-This much seems clear, but Socrates never explains how this contribution is weighed in comparison with other things traditionally thought to contribute to or detract from happiness.
+This much seems clear, but Socrates never explains how this contribution is weighed in comparison with other things traditionally thought to contribute to or detract from "happiness" (εὐδαιμονία).

-The truest pleasures are the ones proper to the parts
+The truest pleasures are proper to the parts

-Socrates argues that the just life is the most pleasurable (and presumably for this reason happier than the unjust life).
+Socrates argues that the just life is the most pleasurable and thus is happier than the unjust life.